-Closing the Loop is a new, independent report and technical guide on how brands and retailers can 'close the loop' when it comes to sustainability in the global textile industry.
+Published in 2015, Closing the Loop is an independent report and technical guide on how brands and retailers can 'close the loop' when it comes to sustainability in the global textile industry.
 The new report is an industry first for the textile sector.

 This unique 100 page report guides brands and retailers through the challenges – technical, financial, logistical – that the textile industry faces as it seeks to move towards more circular ways of working.